The Paul Mitchell Awapuhi shampoo is a deep cleansing purifying shampoo favored by professional hairdressers all around the world.

 Apart from giving your hair a good cleanse, this shampoo also locks in moisture.

-This feature really comes handy in the humid summer months and the dry cold months.
+This feature really comes in handy in the humid summer months and the dry cold months.
 With that, it helps your hair maintain its health.
 And it also gives that instant volume boost.

 It also has conditioners that give you those oh-so-soft locks that you can’t resist but run your fingers through.